TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Conclusion and Future Works

-In this paper, we study a new recommendation scenario where user feedback contains items with mixture-of-modality features.
-We develop TransRec, the first recommendation model learning from MoM feedback by an end-to-end manner.
-To show its transferring ability, we conduct empirical study in four types of downstream recommendation tasks.
+In this paper, we study a novel recommendation scenario where user feedback contains items with mixture-of-modality features.
+We develop TransRec, the first recommendation model learning from MoM feedback in an end-to-end manner with the goal of learning general-purpose models for recommender systems.
+To show its transferring ability, we conduct an empirical study in four types of downstream recommendation tasks.
 Our results verify that TransRec is a generic model that can be broadly transferred to improve many recommendation tasks as long as the modality has been trained in the source domain.
-Our work has significant practical implications towards universal recommender systems with the goal of realizing `One Model to Serve All'~\cite{yuan2021one,sheng2021one}.
+Our work has significant practical implications towards universal recommender systems to realize `One Model to Serve All'~\cite{yuan2021one,sheng2021one}.

-One limitation is that we only examine TransRec with two types of modality features (vision and text).
-As a result, it can only serve three scenarios: vision-only, text-only, and vision-text.
+One limitation is that we only examine TransRec with two types of modality features (image and text).
+As a result, it can only serve three scenarios: image-only, text-only, and image-text.
 Since both video and audio data can be represented by images~\cite{li2019neural,likhosherstov2021polyvit}, intuitively, TransRec can be extended to scenarios where items involve more modalities.
-For example, suppose four distinct modalities (vision, text, audio and video) are available in user feedback, then TransRec has the potential to serve at most 15 types of scenarios which might cover most modalities for multimedia data.
-This is an interesting future direction and may realize a more general recommendation system.
+For example, suppose four distinct modalities (image, text, audio and video) are available in user feedback.
+TransRec can potentially serve at most 15 types of scenarios covering most modalities for multimedia data.
+This is an interesting future direction to realize a more general recommender system.
+A second limitation is the high training cost of TransRec because of the end-to-end learning paradigm.
+Although TransRec enables effective transfer learning for many downstream recommendation tasks, its huge computation cost and training time should receive more future research attention.

 {

 }